trek-view/basecamp/_drafts/ideas-for-posts.md

 * laws for publishing 360 photos (people faces, blurring etc)
-* Google Earth  Pro Recording
+* Google Earth Pro Recording -- how to
-* little planet videos?
+* little planet videos -- how to
+* why smartphone gps is better than your cam